thoth-station/datasets/README.md

     that are manually assigned.

-2. [SI-cloc](https://github.com/thoth-station/si-cloc)is an analyzer for security indicators based on [cloc](https://github.com/AlDanial/cloc) RPM package that counts blank lines, comment lines, and physical lines of source code in many programming languages.
+2. [SI-cloc](https://github.com/thoth-station/si-cloc) is an analyzer for security indicators based on [cloc](https://github.com/AlDanial/cloc) RPM package that counts blank lines, comment lines, and physical lines of source code in many programming languages.
     It's important to take into account some of the known [limitations](https://github.com/AlDanial/cloc#limitations-) for this package: